chris-arvs/cinemax-website/README.md

 # cinemax-website

 This is a project about a movie theater website.
-It supports login,sign up,search for a movie,show all movies,show all users,delete user,add movie to favouritesetc.
+It supports login,sign up,search for a movie,show all movies,show all users,delete user,add movie to favourites etc.
 The user can be admin,cinema owner and user.
 Each user has different privilages.